joel-saucedo/SMIC-Portfolio-Analysis/README.md

 ## Project Overview

-The SMIC Portfolio Analysis system simulates a portfolio that starts with 100% Vanguard sector ETFs (equal-weighted across 11 sectors) and allows strategic swaps from ETFs to individual stocks within each sector.
-The system tracks portfolio performance, sector drift, and provides detailed analytics against the S&P 500 benchmark.
+The SMIC Portfolio Analysis system simulates a portfolio that starts with an initial allocation across 11 Vanguard sector ETFs, fixed income securities, and cash.
+The system allows strategic swaps from ETFs to individual stocks within each sector, tracking portfolio performance, sector drift, and providing detailed analytics against the S&P 500 benchmark.

 ## Key Features